carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 **warning** = (logical) whether to display the warnings in the output (default TRUE).
 FALSE will output warnings to the console only.
 **message** = (logical) whether or not to display messages that appear when running the code (default TRUE).

+#### Using code chunk options for clean Quarto Documents

 Ok, let's use some of the options above to improve the look of our Quarto document.
-Add the following options one-by-one to see how they change your output:
+Add the following options one-by-one to see how they change your output (click `Render` after each option you add):

 - echo: false
 - message: false